Thoracic Aortic Aneurysm

 Physicians at the University of Maryland Medical Center's Center for Aortic Disease are specially-equipped to treat thoracic aortic aneurysms.

-However, one of the common causes of thoracic aortic aneurysm is atherosclerosis – a buildup of fatty plaque causing hardening of the arteries.
+One of the common causes of thoracic aortic aneurysm is atherosclerosis – a buildup of fatty plaque causing hardening of the arteries.
 This is often seen in people with high cholesterol, long-term high blood pressure and smokers.

 Thoracic aortic aneurysms are also seen in patients with genetic syndromes such as Marfan syndrome, Ehlers-Danlos Syndrome, Loeys-Dietz syndrome, and Turner syndrome.

 Inflammation of the aorta, injury from falls or motor vehicle accidents, and untreated syphilis are other causes.
 In 20 percent of all thoracic aortic aneurysm cases, thoracic aortic aneurysm occurs in the family with no other cause.

 Thoracic aortic aneurysms often show no symptoms and are usually detected during other tests.
 In some instances, it can be detected on a routine x-ray.
 A CT Scan or an MRI can provide more information.

 The treatment of thoracic aortic aneurysms is determined by the size of the aneurysm, the presence and severity of symptoms, and the risk of surgery to the patient.